Pranavswebdev/TrialX/README.md

 - **Reusable Components**: Created reusable `Table` and `Card` components that receive data through props.
 All tabs can use the same `Card` and `Table` components even though the data structure is different, ensuring reusability and efficiency.
 - **Data Management**: Data is stored in the `dummyData.tsx` file.
 Modify this file for data change purposes.
 - **Port**: 5173.
+- **Theme Customization**: The theme file lets you switch themes, adjust CSS variables, and override styles Update it to change the look and feel of the app—think colors, fonts, or custom CSS rules.